 Not all architecture content produces the same return.

 Blog articles targeting specific search queries compound over time.
 A well-structured article answering “what does an architect charge for planning drawings UK” or “how to choose an architect for a heritage project” continues to be findable and citable for years after publication, requires no ongoing investment, and drives enquiries at zero marginal cost.
+For a detailed walkthrough of what a single architecture blog post looks like at the writing level — from the title that matches how clients search, to the direct-answer opening, to the close that moves a reader toward contact — see our companion guide to blog writing for architects.

 Portfolio updates and project photography galleries, while essential for conversion once a prospect has found you, don’t tend to rank for the queries your potential clients are asking before they know your firm exists.
 They’re crucial — just not the same job.